elumixor/racer/README.md

 ##### About

-**Racer** is a course project for computer architectures course.
+**Racer** is a course project for computer architecture course.
 This work aims to develop an application for [MicroZed](http://microzed.org/product/microzed) board.
 Due to remote development, user interaction is done through the console.